Social return on investment: Development

+There is a strong emphasis on the first principle, involving stakeholders.

-'Value the things that matter' includes the use of financial proxies and monetisation of value and is unique to the SROI approach.
-These seven principles were renamed "Social Value Principles" by Social Value International in 2017, and guidance standards for each are being produced.
+The third principle, 'Value the things that matter', includes the use of financial proxies and monetisation of value, and is unique to the SROI approach.
+These eight principles were renamed "Social Value Principles" by Social Value International in 2017, and guidance standards for each are being produced.

 Several software providers exist to support users to collect and manage data for SROI analysis.

 In 2009–2010 proponents affiliated with Social Value UK proposed to establish linkages between SROI analysis and IRIS, an initiative to create a common set of terms and definitions for describing the social and environmental performance of an organization.

 Some organisations that have used SROI have found it to be a useful tool for organizational learning.

 Primary purpose

 While in financial management the term ROI refers to a single ratio, unlike Social Earnings Ratio (S/E Ratio), SROI analysis does not necessarily refer not to one single ratio but more to a way of reporting on value creation.
 It bases the assessment of value in part on the perception and experience of stakeholders, finds indicators of what has changed and tells the story of this change and, where possible, uses monetary values for these indicators.
 It is an emerging management discipline: a skill set for the measurement and communication of non-financial value.
 Therefore, the approach distinguishes between "SROI" and "SROI Analysis".
 The latter implies: a) a specific process by which the number was calculated, b) context information to enable accurate interpretation of the number itself, and c) additional non-monetized social value and information about the number's substance and context.